 GWP provides technical leadership for water resources management.
-Material can be downloaded from the website or ordered in hard copy via our online form.
+Material can be downloaded from the website or ordered in hard copy via our web shop.
 More publications can be found here.

 The GWP Technical Committee publishes papers and policy material on water resources management.